capsulesocial/capsule-near/README.md

 # Capsule NEAR

-A repository to store NEAR smart contracts used by Capsule
+A repository to store NEAR smart contracts used by [Blogchain](https://blogchain.app)

 ## Requirements